szhem/osgi-utils/README.md

     // 3. optionally specify the ClassLoader to fallback to load exported OSGi service interfaces ClassLoader fallbackClassLoader = getClass().getClassLoader();

-    // 4. initializy proxy creator to proxy exported OSGi services as the may come and go OsgiProxyCreator proxyCreator = new OsgiDefaultProxyCreator();
+    // 4. initialize proxy creator to proxy obtained OSGi services as the may come and go OsgiProxyCreator proxyCreator = new OsgiDefaultProxyCreator();

     // 5. create OsgiServiceList or OsgiServiceCollection